Luis de Ossó: Titles with both the first and second teams

 Ossó (seated, center, with ball) with the Barcelona second team in 1902.

 Unlike Joan Gamper, who envisaged a club that served as a means of social integration and was open to everyone, Ossó was more interested in making Barça a team of purely Catalans and Spaniards as a means to expel Protestants, owning it to his kinship with Saint Enrique of Ossó, but it was only after Gamper's departure from the club in December 1900 that Ossó was able to make Barça play its first-ever match without any foreigners against Sociedad Española, the forerunner of Espanyol.
 During the presidency of Bartomeu Terrades, Ossó officially created the club's second and third teams, which was mainly made up of Catalans.
 He refused to play for the first team several times, as he instead preferred to play with the second, where he was the captain of a team featuring the likes of Alfonso Albéniz, Luis Puelles, and fellow club founders Josep Llobet and Pere Cabot.
 With the club's second team, Ossó won lesser tournaments organized by the Spanish Gymnastics Federation, such as the 1902 Medalla del Ayuntamiento and the 1902 Copa Pergamino.

 FC Barcelona in 1903.
 Standing: Llobet, Terradas, Reig and Vidal.
 Seated: Ossó, Steinberg, Meyer, Witty, Gamper, Harris and Lassaletta.

 Ossó participated in the conquest of the very first official titles of FC Barcelona: The inaugural edition of the Copa Macaya, the very first football competition played on the Iberian Peninsula, which ended in a narrow runner-up finish to Hispania AC.
 In the following season, however, Ossó played a crucial role in Barça's first-ever title, the 1901–02 Copa Macaya, netting once in a 9–0 win over Universitary SC.
 In the 1903–04 season, he briefly worked as a referee.
 He went on to win the 1903 Copa Barcelona and the 1904–05 Catalan championship.

 On 1 May 1904, Ossó was a member of Barça's first-ever trip abroad, starting in a friendly match against Stade Olympien des Etudiants de Toulouse (SOET) in Toulouse, an excursion that was well documented in Los Deportes in a chronicle that was almost certainly written by Ossó.
 Accounts on his tally for Barça differ, with some sources stating that he scored 63 goals in 70 matches, while others state 68 goals in 72 matches, including 11 goals in 16 official matches.

 Legend of the origin of Barça's shield

-Traditionally, Ossó has been associated with the origin of the current blaugrana shield, which was created in a board meeting in 1901, when the secretary Ossó shouted: "Això is a pot of grills!" ("This is a pot of grills!"), a phrase that inspired Gamper to draw a shield in the shape of a pot, later adding the azulgrana colors.
+Traditionally, Ossó has been associated with the origin of the current blaugrana shield, which was created in a board meeting in 1901, when the secretary Ossó shouted: "Això és una olla de grills!" ("This is a pot of crickets!"), a phrase that inspired Gamper to draw a shield in the shape of a pot, later adding the azulgrana colors.
 This version of events is now considered a myth and it is believed that Barça's current coat of arms was actually drawn by Carles Comamala.